lsst-sqre/safir/docs/user-guide/database/pagination.rst

 This may use other query parameters or information from the client to filter the results in ways unrelated to pagination.
 This SQL query should not order or apply a ``LIMIT`` to the results; the order and limit will be applied when the paginated query is done.

-Second, your application optionally may provide either a limit on the number of results to return or a cursor indicating where in the overall list of results to pick up from.
+Second, your application optionally may provide a limit on the number of results to return, a cursor indicating where in the overall list of results to pick up from, or both.
 If neither a limit nor a cursor is provided, the query is not paginated; you can still use the facilities discussed here for simplicity (and to avoid needing special cases for the non-paginated case), but pagination will not be done.

 Third, your application passes the SQL query and any limit or cursor, along with a database session, into `~safir.database.PaginatedQueryRunner` to perform the query.